Yuengling: Expansion under Richard Yuengling Jr.

-In 1987, the brewery reintroduced an amber lager they had not made in decades to take advantage of a spike in popularity of heavier-style beers.
-Since this time, Yuengling Lager has become its flagship brand, accounting for 80% of production and much of its rapid growth.
-In 1990, the brewery sold 138,000 barrels.
-At the time, Yuengling was the largest brewer of porter in the United States.
+In 1987, the brewery reintroduced an amber lager it had not produced in decades.
+Traditional Lager became the company's flagship brand, eventually accounting for approximately 80 percent of its production and contributing substantially to the company's subsequent growth.
+In 1990, the brewery sold 138,000 barrels; at the time, Yuengling was the largest brewer of porter in the United States.